distro/distro.github.com/_posts/design/2011-06-06-introducing-the-rc-conf.md

 ---

 general:
-  # available languages can be listed with the `local -a` command
+  # available languages can be listed with the `locale -a` command
   locale: en_US.UTF-8

   # set to "UTC" or "local", any other value will result in the hwclock untouched